 Luna Park at Coney Island, Brooklyn, N.Y.One of, if not the most famous coasters in the country, Cyclone is registered as a National Historical Landmark.
 Standing at 85 feet and dropping at a steep 59-degree angle, it reaches an intense 60 mph for just under a two minute ride.
 Sticking with the original design, the cars do not have seat dividers.
 They navigate the Cyclone’s many twists and turns, seatmates invariably slam into one another similar to Kennywood’s Thunderbolt.
 In 2012 Luna Park started a major refurbishment of The Cyclone, which is planned to take five years and take place during the off season, allowing for regular season operation.
 The refurbishment is under control by GCI (Great Coasters International).

-Hopefully everyone will get the chance to ride at least a few of these icon coasters before any of them go down.
-Let us know which ones you have been on in the comments below or on our socials.
+Hopefully everyone will get the chance to ride at least a few of these iconic coasters before any of them go down.
+Let us know which ones you have ridden on our socials.
 We would love to see some photos of our fans riding these historic machines!